CALL US! (888) 848-0144

 The ECM – Your Vehicle’s Brain

-The ECM, often referred to as the PCM (power control module) in some contexts, is the electronic brain of your car.
-It’s responsible for monitoring and managing a wide range of electronic systems, ensuring they operate within the correct range and parameters.
+The ECM is your car’s electronic brain.
+It monitors and manages a wide range of electronic systems, ensuring they operate within the correct range and parameters.
 These systems include your automatic transmission, O2 sensors, and engine pressure.

 One of the ECM’s critical functions is to conduct a self-check, verifying that its internal circuitry is functioning correctly.
 When the ECM detects an error with its own circuitry, it returns the P0606 fault code, signaling a processor fault within itself.